opatiny/octanis-internship-workbook/docs/dailyReports.md

 - saw parts already available for vacuum cleaner
 - started getting used to Fusion 360
-- __Note:__ a big disadvantage od Fusion 360 is that you can't save the files on another support than AutoDesk -> no git (except for the exports)
+- __Note:__ a big disadvantage od Fusion 360 )at least the free startup licence) is that you can't save the files on another support than AutoDesk -> no git (except for the exports)

 __Remarks:__ The approach to the vacuum cleaner that Sam asked me to follow is top-down: I must consider that all the electronics exist and work (-> abstraction!).
 It's different from all the other projects I have made where I prioritized a bottom-up approach.
 I could do that since I was working alone.
 Therefore, I have to learn __teamwork__.